Rahi2310/Staybnb-Rental-Services/README.md

 > [!TIP]
-> Make sure your PostgreSQL server connection path matches the search path variable configured in the SQL files (`SET search_path TO staybnb;`).
+> Make sure your PostgreSQL server connection path matches the search path variable configured in the SQL files (`SET search_path TO staybnb;`). make some changes not full make dif logos